garyfleming/bio-etc/unwritten-abstracts.md

 Some have appeared in other forms, some have changed into other things, and the list is FAR from complete.
 There are at least a dozen talks for which I've got an idea but haven't progressed them as far as needing an abstract for them.

 ---

+## Information-Drive Leadership

+How to bring info to you to ensure you're informed, the prupose of each, how to make sense of the info, the danagers of each approach.
+Tangential: using techniques like Diataxis to help shape info in and out of your org.

+- Individual
+- Team
+- Org
+- External (RSS, newsletters)

+---